FranciscoFlorezRevuelta/HAR/HAR.md

 ## Objectives

+* Provide a comprehensive overview of the field of Human Action and Activity Recognition
+* Differentiate key terms, like "action", "activity", and "behaviour".
+* Examine the various video modalities (RGB, depth, thermal, omnidirectional, egocentric, and neuromorphic) used in HAR, discussing their unique characteristics, challenges, and applications.
+* Delve into the historical approaches to HAR, focusing on the methods and techniques employed before the advent of deep learning.
+* Explore the transformative effect of deep learning on HAR, including the introduction and development of key models such as CNNs, RNNs, LSTMs, 3D CNNs, GNNs, and Transformers.

 ## Introduction

 Human Action and Activity Recognition (HAR) stands as a vibrant and swiftly advancing field within computer vision, centred on the automatic detection and categorisation of human actions and behaviours from visual data.
 At its heart, HAR endeavours to interpret and comprehend the subtleties of human movements by analysing data captured through various means such as cameras, depth sensors, and increasingly, sophisticated AI-driven techniques.
 This domain blends elements from image processing, pattern recognition, machine learning, and artificial intelligence to forge systems capable of identifying specific activities—from straightforward gestures to complex interactions—within a given environment.
 The applications of HAR are extensive and diverse, spanning sectors such as surveillance, healthcare, sports analysis, human-computer interaction, and entertainment, making it a field of significant interest and continual innovation in both research and practical applications.
 As technology progresses, HAR continues to push the frontiers of how machines perceive and interact with human dynamics, offering profound implications for the future of automated systems and AI.